Anti-inflammatory Therapy in Cats

 What is Anti-inflammatory Therapy?

 Inflammation is part of the body's response mechanism to injury or infection.
-Whilst inflammation plays a useful role in carrying white cells to the seat of an injury and helping to remove toxins, in the long term it can be damaging and painful.
+Whilst inflammation plays a useful role in carrying white blood cells to the site of an injury and helping to remove toxins, in the long term it can be damaging and painful.

-The unique physiology of cats means many common drugs are not metabolized and therefore cats are particularly vulnerable to toxic accumulation.
-Thus, extreme care needs to be taken over the dosage, frequency of administration, drug type, and how the medication is given in order to reduce the likelihood of possible complications.
+The unique physiology of cats means many common drugs are not metabolized, which means cats are particularly vulnerable to toxic accumulation.
+As a result, extreme care needs to be taken over the dosage, frequency of administration, drug type, and how the medication is given in order to reduce the likelihood of possible complications.

 Anti-inflammatory Therapy Procedure in Cats

 NSAIDs are prescription medications, so the cat needs to be seen by a vet.
-Most NSAIDs are cleared from the body through the kidney, therefore before starting therapy the vet may need to take a blood draw to screen the patient for renal disease.
+Most NSAIDs are cleared from the body through the kidneys, so before starting therapy your vet may need to take a blood draw to screen the patient for renal disease

-Treatment may be short term, such as reducing fever in a patient with an infection whilst antibiotics get to work.
-Or they may be long term, such as the arthritic cat with painful joints.
+Treatment may be short term, such as reducing fever in a patient with an infection while antibiotics get to work.
+Or it may be long term, such as in an arthritic cat with painfu l joints.

 NSAIDs are not compatible with many other common medications, such as steroids, because of a heightened risk of gastric ulceration, so extreme care must be taken when mixing meds.